Nikolauskapelle

 How long should I spend visiting?

-A visit to the Nikolauskapelle typically takes about one to two hours, allowing time to explore the chapel and enjoy its surroundings.
+A visit to Nikolauskapelle typically takes about an hour, allowing enough time to appreciate the architecture and reflect in the serene environment.

 Is photography allowed?

-Photography is generally permitted, but it’s recommended to be respectful of the chapel’s atmosphere and any specific guidelines.
+Photography is generally permitted, but it is advisable to be respectful of the space and other visitors.

 Are there guided tours?